system76/windows-drivers/README.md

-# Windows Drivers for System76 Open Firmware Machines
+# Windows Drivers for System76 Machines

 Please check for your model in the list below.
 If you cannot find your model there, please contact support for Windows driver information.